 Filling In Missing Dates and Values

 Some datasets have values, such as dates, that follow a predictable pattern.
-Sometimes when you pull data by a timeframe, some dates, weeks, months, or other date types don’t have any corresponding value.
+A user might pull data by a timeframe and find that some dates, weeks, months, or other date types don’t have any corresponding value.
 By default, the data table and the visualization will display dates returned from the query and skip any dates that are missing.
-Looker’s “dimension fill” visualization option lets you display the missing dates or other values in the data table and on the corresponding axis of the query’s visualization.
+Looker’s “dimension fill” option lets you display the missing dates or other values in the data table and on the corresponding axis of the query’s visualization.
 This option is found in the dimension’s gear menu in the Data section of an Explore.

 For example, this accident data from 1990 shows only a few dates in which an accident occurred: